Poems for…The Wall

 Introduction

-Poems for…the wall offers a large selection of small poem-posters for public display on wall or digital screen, free of charge.
-You can download all of the poems from this website.
+Poems for…the wall offers a large selection of poem-posters for public display, free of charge.
+You can download all of the poems from this website, either individually or in a group.
+They look good on the walls of school classrooms, healthcare waiting rooms, libraries, etc – either in hard copy or on digital display screen.

-Poems for…the wall was supported initially by the UK Poetry Society and then by the UK Arts Council.
-Funding thereafter has come from a range of sources, with the Arts Council frequently supplying partnership funding.
-You can see the names of the funding organisations along the base of this home page.
+Poems for…the wall was supported initially by the UK Poetry Society and then and consistently by the UK Arts Council.
+You can see the names of the project’s other funders over the years along the base of this home page.

-All the poems published on this site have been carefully chosen for quality and subject matter.
-Copyright clearance has been granted in all relevant cases, on condition that source books and publishers are identified in each case (they are) and no one makes commercial use of the poems.
-They are formatted as posters and look good on wall or digital screen.
-They are displayed in healthcare waiting rooms, libraries, schools, universities and similar settings, in the UK and far beyond.
+All the poems available here have been carefully chosen for quality and subject matter.
+Copyright clearance has been granted in all relevant cases, on condition that source books and publishers are identified in each relevant case (they are) and no one makes commercial use of the poems.

-The menu bar along the top of this page will lead you to more detailed information – how the project developed, where the poems have gone, etc (see “About Us”).
+The menu bar along the top of this page will lead you to more detailed information – the different collections, how to access the poems, how the project developed, where the poems have gone, etc (see “About Us”).

 Poems for…the wall is one of several ideas and initiatives promoted by the charity Hyphen-21.